-Outposts are located within about a two-hour drive of major metro cities—far enough to disconnect but close enough for a spontaneous escape.
-Getaway currently operates three outposts outside New York, Boston and Washington, DC.
+Far enough to disconnect, Outposts are located within about a two-hour drive of major metro cities, but close enough for a spontaneous escape.
+Three outposts outside Washington, DC, New York, and Boston are currently operated by Getaway.
 The company’s services include renting of micro-cabins which resembles tiny houses on wheels placed on secluded land in wooded and natural landscapes

 More from Shark Tank

 Watch full episodes of shark tank online with Amazon Video